Alexander Wlodawer, Ph.D.

 RESEARCH SUMMARY

 Dr. Wlodawer is a structural biologist investigating the relationship between protein structure and function, mainly by high-resolution X-ray diffraction.
 Some of his areas of interest include elucidating structural features of macromolecules that could explain their importance to understanding cancer and AIDS.
 Examples include proteases, viral glycoproteins and enzymes, and proteins that are part of cell signaling systems, in particular cytokines and their receptors.
-He is also active in the development of crystallographic methods.
+He is also active in the analysis and remediation of crystal structures deposited in the Protein Data Bank.

 Areas of Expertise